 - Reflection amplifier can amplify reflected backscattered signal.

-- FFS study applicability of amplification of rx signal, power consumption.

 - At least one of R2D/CW2D and D2R could be amplified by either reflection amplifier or LNA.

 - Reception related blocks

 - RF BPF filter for improving selectivity.

 - Depending on implementation, it may not exist.
 RAN4 RF requirement (if any, e.g., ACS) and peak power consumption target also need to be considered.